Reconfigurable-Computing-CalPoly-Pomona/higher_oder_motion_controller/README.md

 To implement the common platform we utilize Microblaze allong with the Xillinx SDA in order to sent user input from the terminal into the block.
 As the project gets improved there can be more and improved user functionality with the Scurve code such as feed back from peripherals and more motion profile selections

+The schematic to wire the stepper motor driver to the fpga PMOD and the motor to the driver is shown.
+There is a 100uF capacitor attached to the voltage supply that is supplying 15 volts to the motor.
+The Vref from the driver is set to about 0.8 Volts to set the maximum current going into the driver.
+This schematic is shown to power and control an individual motor; therefore, you will need to do this for type of set up for additional motors.
+The motor was configured in a bipolar series connection.

 <p align="center">
 <img src="https://github.com/Reconfigurable-Computing-CalPoly-Pomona/higher_oder_motion_controller/blob/master/images/MB_Block_diagram.PNG">